kelvin-ksl/Deep_Learning_IOT-Device-Network-Logs/README.md

 0- normal <br />
 1- wrong setup <br />
-2- ddos
+2- ddos <br />
-3- Data type probing (ultrasonic sensor was used so in data type probing mostly string values are sent to the server) 4 - scan attack
+3- Data type probing (ultrasonic sensor was used so in data type probing mostly string values are sent to the server) <br />
+4 - scan attack <br />
 5 - man in the middle

 # Dataset: